 There are three prominent reasons that you would need to have your wisdom teeth removed:

-Lack of Space to Grow: The most obvious reason that they would need to be removed is that your mouth has no room for them.
+· Lack of Space: The most obvious reason that they would need to be removed is that your mouth has no room for them.
 When there is not enough room for the emerging wisdom teeth to grow in, you run the risk of the wisdom teeth damaging your other teeth as well as ruining any previous expensive orthodontic treatment.

-Wisdom Teeth Growing Incorrectly: The next problem that warrants removal of your wisdom teeth is if they grow in incorrectly or in the wrong direction.
+· Wisdom Teeth Growing Incorrectly: The next problem that warrants removal of your wisdom teeth is if they grow in incorrectly or in the wrong direction.
 These teeth can emerge into the wrong position in the mouth, making flossing impossible and giving a nice comfy home for cavity-inducing bacteria to grow.
 When wisdom teeth grow into the jaw at certain angles, they also have the potential to alter the alignment of your jaw, often making it difficult for your jaw to close properly.
-Even more problematic then wisdom teeth growing in incorrectly is when wisdom teeth only emerge partially or become partially impacted.
-Often times, wisdom teeth will not have enough room to grow in completely, so they grow in until they cannot anymore.
-The reason why this is troubling is that the partially grown-in tooth provides the perfect opportunity for a bacterial infection to set up in the gums and form their own colony in the sac around the tooth.
-Because properly cleaning around this sac is next to impossible, an infection will ensue.
-Oral infections like this are dangerous because if they are not addressed, they can actually move into the blood and cause a serious condition called sepsis.

 Swelling around the mouth, jaw, neck and face is normal, and can be brought down by using a cold compress such as an ice pack.
 It takes anywhere between 7 to 10 days for the swelling to disappear completely.
 Stiff feelings in the face, jaw and neck are normal for up to 10 days post procedure.

 It is imperative to look out for signs of a condition called dry socket.
-Dry socket occurs when the blood clot that is supposed to form in the hole where the tooth was either does not form at all, only partially forms, or does form but has been dislodged.
-Often times with dry socket you will be able to see the white bone in the socket where the tooth used to reside.
+These occur when the blood clot that is supposed to form in the hole where the tooth was either does not form at all, only partially forms, or does form but has been dislodged.
 The blood clot in the socket is important because it keeps food and other debris from getting lodged in the socket and causing an infection during the healing process.